MaxMaelicke/WDI_HPI_blog_post/README.md

 **4. Multiple Linear Regression and Correlation** (despite the name these notebooks also cover the correlation part)

 The code in the notebooks starting with "04_Multiple Linear Regression" is identical, but the analyzed datasets differ.
 The custom dataframes from 02_Data Preprocessing are used for the analyses of economic, education, environment, infrastructure and politics indicators.
-  * 4 strongest HPI-correlating indicators form the infrastructure groups
+  * 3 strongest HPI-correlating indicators form the health group
-  * infrastructure and education groups show the highest absolute correlation coefficients
+  * health, infrastructure and education groups show the highest absolute correlation coefficients
   * in the other groups negative correlation coefficients prevail, which absolute values are lower than the absolute values of the top positive coefficients
   * For some datasets there are multicolinearity problems.
 However, these can be ignored, as the regression model is not used for prediction but for confirming the findings of the correlation matrix.
   * correlation matrices are created with seaborn and saved into jpg files